BS0111/Hybrid-Approach-LRP-GradCAM/README.md

-# 🍇 Grape Leaf Disease Detection with Explainability
+# 🍇 Visualizing Explanations of DCNN-Based Plant Leaf Disease Detection Using Combined Grad-CAM and LRP

 This project aims to classify grape leaf diseases using a fine-tuned VGG16 model, enhanced with state-of-the-art explainability techniques like **Grad-CAM++**, **Layer-wise Relevance Propagation (LRP)**, and their **combined visualizations**.
 Furthermore, the reliability of these explanations is quantitatively assessed using **infidelity metrics**.